Skip to content

 The 60-minute baseline test

 The goal is repeatability.
 If the scope is too large, the test stops happening.
-Keep it boring and consistent.

 1. Select one tier-1 workload and one tier-2 workload.